Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context by stating 'Use this endpoint to make domain owner's information publicly visible,' but does not explicitly mention when not to use it or list alternatives beyond the implied inverse.
+It explicitly states 'Use this endpoint to make domain owner's information publicly visible,' providing clear context.
+It does not explicitly mention when not to use it or call out the alternative, but the sibling list implies the opposite tool exists.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.